Glossary

 Governance Kernel

-Layer 3 of the Deterministic Process Intelligence Architecture.
+Layer 3 of the Governed Process Intelligence Architecture.
 The Governance Kernel transforms authored meaning into governed intelligence structures through BRAG and the Knowledge Model.
 It ensures alignment, consistency, and control across all downstream layers.

 Governance Layer